 - Instead of waiting for formal annual or semi-annual performance review meetings, key stakeholders and managers can meet the team and individuals one-on-one after every sprint or every alternate sprint.
 They could use this opportunity to make course corrections if the goals are off-track for any team member or for the entire team.

-- Also, based on empirical data and changes in organization priority, goals can be refined or revised once a quarter or once after every sprint release.
+- Also, based on empirical data and changes in organizational priority, goals can be refined or revised once a quarter or once after every sprint release.